opalmedapps/docs/docs/development/setup.md

 The `initialize_data` command generates authentication tokens for system users that are needed for configuring other components via their environment files.

-Then, migrate all opalAdmin users to the backend.
+Then, migrate all legacy OpalAdmin users to the new OpalAdmin.

 ```shell
 python manage.py migrate_users